rjmacarthy/react-redux-simplest-boilerplate/README.md

 # react-redux-simplest-boilerplate
-A small react and redux boilterplate which does nothing but work togethe
+A small react and redux boilterplate which does nothing but work together.

 ### Install